Tao-AI-group/MCI-to-AD-Progression-Model/README.md

 - **/Model_Inference_Evaluation/**: Contains scripts for final model training, evaluation and functions for computing various performance metrics.

-- **requirements.txt**: A file listing all Python libraries required by the project.
+- **requirements.txt**: A file listing primary Python libraries required by the project.

 - **README.md**: Provides an overview and instructions for navigating and utilizing the repository.

-## Getting Started

-To get started with this repository, follow these steps:

-1. Clone the repository: